dennisfarmer/musicdl/README.md

 - Follow the [Getting started with Web API](https://developer.spotify.com/documentation/web-api/tutorials/getting-started) guide
     - Make sure that "Web API" is selected
     - Redirect URI: `https://example.com/callback`
-- Add your credentials to a file named `.env` in the directory where `musicdl` is being used
+- Add your credentials to `.env`, located in the directory where `musicdl` is being used

 # Overview: